 Generally, the operation pressure range of the pumps is 0–4000+ bar.
 In this range, 99.9 % of hydraulic test objectives of engineering practice can be achieved.
 To achieve the rest 0.1 % of objectives, you can use HII one stroke intensifier, covering pressures up to 10,000 bar (150,000 PSI).
-This section does not cover such amplifiers since they are used for very specific applications.
+This section does not cover one stroke intensifiers since they are used for very specific applications.

 Each pump model has its own maximum operation pressure.

 The minimum operation pressure for each pump model depends on specific features of its pneumatic drive.
 This value is especially important for hydraulic tests.

 The minimum pressure of a pneumatic drive activation for a standard model is 1–2 bar.
 For a new pump, it is 1 bar, for a worn-out (but still operating) one, the minimum required pressure will grow up to 2 bar.